America, you have misplaced your heroes.

 A hero is “a man of distinguished courage or ability, admired for his brave deeds and noble qualities.”

 When you read that definition, is Joe Paterno someone who comes to mind?
-Let’s pretend for a fleeting second that this whole child abuse scandal never even happened (and, while we’re at it, what the heck, let’s pretend that children were never abused).
+Let’s pretend for a fleeting second that this whole child abuse scandal never even happened.
 Does Joe Paterno — Coach Joe Paterno — still fit that description?
 Distinguished courage?
 Brave deeds?
 Noble qualities?
 Can you wholeheartedly and honestly say that Joe Paterno meets those standards?
 As a college football coach?
 I don’t think so.

 And yet he is respected, regarded, and revered as a great man — not simply in the realm of collegiate athletics, mind you, but in this country.
 He is an icon and, yes, a hero.